 In addition, if the OPERATOR wished to enter the state of AUDIO PAUSED, AUDIO OFF, ALARM PAUSED or ALARM OFF, a second, deliberate action should be required.
-It is believed that this two-step process should be required at least for the clearing of visual LATCHING ALARM SIGNALS.
+It is believed that this two-step PROCESS should be required at least for the clearing of visual LATCHING ALARM SIGNALS.
 The concern was that an OPERATOR might cause the removal of visual ALARM SIGNALS before they had had an opportunity to identify the source of the ALARM CONDITION.

 The second philosophy holds that the desired response of an OPERATOR to an auditory ALARM SIGNAL is to cause it to stop.
 This philosophy holds that activation of the states of AUDIO PAUSED, AUDIO OFF, ALARM PAUSED or ALARM OFF should serve as the acknowledgement by the OPERATOR of any auditory ALARM SIGNAL, and that a separate ALARM RESET function is unnecessary.
-This second philosophy thus holds that activation of the functions AUDIO PAUSED, AUDIO OFF, ALARM PAUSED or ALARM OFF should terminate the generation of any auditory ALARM SIGNAL, and that the ALARM SIGNAL should not recur at the end of AUDIO PAUSED or ALARM

-PAUSED unless the ALARM CONDITION is still present.
+This second philosophy thus holds that activation of the functions AUDIO PAUSED, AUDIO OFF, ALARM PAUSED or ALARM OFF should terminate the generation of any auditory ALARM SIGNAL, and that a the ALARM RESET function is unnecessary.
+This second philosophy thus holds that activation of the functions AUDIO PAUSED, AUDIO OFF, ALARM PAUSED or ALARM OFF should terminate the generation of any auditory ALARM SIGNAL, and that the ALARM SIGNAL should not recur at the end of AUDIO PAUSED or ALARM PAUSED unless the ALARM CONDITION is still present.
 This second philosophy holds that, if the ALARM RESET function is provided, it should terminate the generation of any ALARM SIGNAL, but it should not cause the ALARM SYSTEM to be re-enabled.
 This philosophy also holds that, if an ALARM RESET function was provided and activated, it should not terminate any existing state of AUDIO PAUSED, AUDIO OFF, ALARM PAUSED or ALARM OFF (for other parts of the ALARM SYSTEM).
 These states would thus remain as they had been previously.

 The first philosophy prefers a single way to accomplish this task.
-The second philosophy argues for multiple ways accomplish this task and holds that this is comparable to the "any button answer" function that is found on many cellular telephones.
-The second philosophy is consistent with the behavior of most existing equipment.
+The second philosophy argues for multiple ways to accomplish this task and holds that this is comparable to the "any button answer" function that is found on many cellular telephones.
+The second philosophy is consistent with the behaviour of most existing equipment.